Impactworkers/iw-complaint-manager/docs/_development-resources/auth0-add-users-roles-permissions.md

 {: .warning-title }
 > To be Updated
 >
-> This page's content needs to be updated.
+> This page's content needs to be updated. -->

+{: .label label-yellow }
+Under Construction

+{: .label label-red }
+To be Updated

 # Auth0 Add User Roles and Permissions